zayman2045/novamesh/README.md

-# NovaMesh: Ethereum & Solana Cross-Chain Mint
+# NovaMesh: Ethereum & Solana DeFi Platform

 This web application is a...